sarahbaker/www.bakertunes.com/pages/soulsongs/index.md

 <div class="script-font large-script-text">Music speaks more intimately than words.</div>

 We all experience unique moments in our lives.
-Music beautifully enriches these significant times through weaving emotions and images together in ways words can't express.
+Music beautifully enriches these significant times by weaving together emotions and concepts in harmony and melody.

 **Soul Songs** are solo piano pieces, composed especially for you.
 Your unique Soul Song captures what words cannot fully express.